Check out what our graduates are doing!

 My name is Alissa Shinder and I graduated from the SUNY Plattsburgh nursing program in 2014.
 From the moment I stepped onto the SUNY Plattsburgh campus, I knew it was the place for me.
 During my first visit to SUNY Plattsburgh, I received a personalized tour of the nursing department and I felt so welcomed by all of the nursing faculty and students.
 Just as they supported me during my initial visit, the faculty continued to support and encourage me throughout the entire nursing program.

 In addition to the excellent support from the nursing department faculty, my college experience at SUNY Plattsburgh was enriched by the extracurricular activities that I quickly became involved in.
-At the beginning of my freshman year, I became a member of the Student Nurses Association at Plattsburgh State (SNAPS) and a member of Dance Corps.
+At the beginning of my first year, I became a member of the Student Nurses Association at Plattsburgh State (SNAPS) and a member of Dance Corps.
 Throughout my participation in SNAPS, I held a variety of leadership positions including freshman class representative and president for three years.
 My involvement in SNAPS helped me to learn leadership skills and also allowed me to build great relationships with other nursing students who have now become life-long friends.

 The exceptional education I received from SUNY Plattsburgh prepared me very well for my nursing career.
 Upon graduating in 2014, I started working on an adult and pediatric medical/surgical unit at St. Peter’s Hospital in Albany, NY.
 Within the past four years, I have taken on a variety of roles including preceptor, charge nurse, and unit representative for the hospital shared governance council.
 In 2016, I started the Family Nurse Practitioner program at the Sage Colleges in Albany, NY and I will graduate in December 2018!
 I wouldn’t be where I am today without the strong foundation of knowledge I received at SUNY Plattsburgh.